Code-Institute-Submissions/project1-codeinstitute/README.md

 Image for callout container on homepage sourced from - https://www.monkeeslivealmanac.com/1966-promotional-tour.html Image for main callout container on smaller screens was sourced from - https://medium.com/cuepoint/fake-it-til-you-make-it-how-the-monkees-performed-live-f9fea6c9a6b9
 The old camera image which launches the photo gallery was sourced from - https://www.publicdomainpictures.net/en/view-image.php?image=27436&picture=old-camera
+Images for albums sourced from respective pages on Amazon.co.uk (29/11/18)